DrKJeff16/project-fzf.nvim/README.md

 ## 👏 Credits

-Inspired by the project management functionality in [project.nvim](https://github.com/ahmedkhalf/project.nvim).
+Inspired by the project management functionality in the original [project.nvim](https://github.com/ahmedkhalf/project.nvim).